 Standard alcohol drink sizes

-In the United States, a standard drink has 0.6 ounces (14 grams) of pure alcohol, though the actual amount depends on the alcohol content or ABV.
-One standard drink equals 12 ounces of beer with 5% alcohol, 8 ounces of malt liquor with 7% alcohol.
+In the United States, a standard drink is defined as 0.6 ounces (14 grams) pure alcohol, although the actual measurement will vary with the alcohol content or ABV.
+One standard drink is 12 ounces of beer that contains 5 percent alcohol or 8 ounces of malt liquor that contains 7 percent alcohol.

 Alcohol’s Path Through the Body